awsdocs/aws-batch-user-guide/doc_source/array_index_example.md

 ## Step 1: Build a Container Image<a name="build-index-container"></a>

-Although you can use the `AWS_BATCH_JOB_ARRAY_INDEX` in a job definition in the command parameter, it's easier and more powerful to create a container image that uses the variable in an entrypoint script\.
+You can use the `AWS_BATCH_JOB_ARRAY_INDEX` in a job definition in the command parameter\.
+However, we recommend that you create a container image that uses the variable in an entrypoint script instead\.
 This section describes how to create such a container image\.

 **To build your Docker container image**

 1. Create a new directory to use as your Docker image workspace and navigate to it\.

-1. Create a file called `colors.txt` in your workspace directory and paste the contents below into it\.
+1. Create a file named `colors.txt` in your workspace directory and paste the following into it\.

    ```
    red